betaflight/betaflight.com/docs/release/Betaflight-4.5-Release-Notes.md

 For more information, see [PR 12978](https://github.com/betaflight/betaflight/pull/12978)

+Thanks to: limonspb

+### 16.3 Pre-arm Spec Race settings OSD build option

+This is a custom build option which adds a special "prearm" OSD screen for racers, particularly spec class racers, where both pilot and race organisers can verify the settings.

+The OSD will show:
+- RPM limit settings,
+- throttle limit,
+- motor limit,
+- current &voltage, and
+- Betaflight version.

+The screen disappears upon arming.
+It is helpfull especially for spec racers and race organizers to verify the settings.

+To use: include `SPEC_PREARM_SCREEN` in Custom Defines, when building, and then enable with `set osd_show_spec_prearm = ON`.

+For more information, see [PR 13210](https://github.com/betaflight/betaflight/pull/13210)

+Thanks to: limonspb

 ### 16.4 USE_GPS_LAP_TIMER

-Allows the user to define a starting gate, fly a 'track' and return through the 'gate' and see the current lap time, the previous lap, and fastest three, in the OSD.
+This is a custom build option that allows the user to define a starting gate, fly a 'track' and return through the 'gate' and see the current lap time, the previous lap, and fastest three, in the OSD.
 At the end of the flight, the best lap and time of the best three laps is shown in the OSD.
 See this [video](https://www.youtube.com/watch?v=TA5cWwFafY4).

-Requires GPS in the build, and a GPS module with good signal reception even when the quad at a steep angle.
-The video above explains how to set it up.
-Basic configration is to add the relevant fields to the OSD, and in Modes, enable 'Lap Timer Reset' on a switch.
+Requires GPS in the build, and a GPS module with good enough signal reception to track location even when the quad at a steep angle.
+Basic configration is to add the relevant fields to the OSD display, and in Modes, enable 'Lap Timer Reset' on a switch.
 At the field, the quad is placed at the start/finish gate, and `MISC/GPS LAP TIMER/SET POSITION` is activated until the gate is known.
 The gate 'tolerance' or 'size' can be adjusted, and the minimum lap time can be used to avoid false triggers when some other gate is close to the main start-finish gate.
 Go `Save Exit` to store the settings and do some laps!

-I think the minimum lap time and the gate size are saved between batteries, but the start/finish gate must be re-set each battery.
+The minimum lap time and the gate size are saved between batteries (?), but the start/finish gate must be re-set each battery(?).
 With M10 battery-backed up GPS the new location should be detected quickly, but for best results wait a while until the GPS position is stable before locking in the gate position.

-To use: include `GPS_LAP_TIMER` in Custom Defines, when building, and watch the video
+To use: include `GPS_LAP_TIMER` in Custom Defines, when building, and watch the [video](https://www.youtube.com/watch?v=TA5cWwFafY4). for detailed setup and usage instructions and tips.

 For more information see [PR 11856](https://github.com/betaflight/betaflight/pull/11856)

 Thanks to: SpencerGraffunder

 ## 17. Blackbox and logging updates